JennieJi/protobuf2swagger/README.md

 - customSchema in OAS v2 or v3 formats
 - convert _service_ to paths
-- convert _enum_, _message_ to schemas in components/definitions, paths will reference to them
+- convert _enum_, _enum_ to schemas in components/definitions, paths will reference to them
 - basic types mapping to JS type _number_, _string_, _boolean_ ( long types will be mapped to _string_)
 - **nested**, **repeated** types